Cabbage Tree Labs

 - Inferring an authors structural intent and semantically structuring the document accordingly

-Flax is a new product (logo and website pending).
+Flax is a new product (website pending).
 Flax is a publishing front end, a web presence for content produced in Kotahi and Editoria.
 This means each of those software’s can push to Flax for publishing content.
 Flax is based on Eleventy, a static website builder, and is very customizable and extensible.
 We have a demo site available of a book created in Editoria and published to Flax.
 More coming soon.

 Find out more about the labs from here.

 The labs is it’s own fiscally sponsored non-profit organization.